vigetlabs/microcosm/docs/actions.md

 Tag will clone an object and set a `toString` method on each key.
 This `toString` method returns a unique identifier for the action.

+`send` is required to dispatch an action.
+This is an error-first callback.
+If an error is given, it will not dispatch an action.

 ## Calling actions